The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals.

 City Floral Gardening Supplies

-Help your green thumb get a jump-start on spring planting with a functional present from Denver’s City Floral Garden Center.
+Help your grower get a jump-start on spring planting with a functional present from Denver’s City Floral Garden Center.
 Pop in to pick up bulbs, seeds, or clay pots.
 Or really get into the holiday spirit by putting a bow on some gardening tools.
 May we suggest a “hoe, hoe, hoe?”
 (Prices vary.)
 City Floral Garden Center, 1440 Kearney St.

 Merigold Woodland Zen Hand Wash